 Blockchain may also sit on the horizon for credit controllers.
 The technology could provide an infallible ledger for all transactions and a cheaper, easier way to check customer credit.
 The speed of work will increase, paving the way for professionals who are highly productive.

-Credit Controllers in the UK can expect to earn anything between £18,000 to £30,000.
+Credit controllers in the UK can expect to earn anything between £23,500 to £30,500.
 The highest earners are those with 2-3 years’ industry experience, excellent customer service skills, ACA qualifications and experience with popular ERP software and platforms.

-Credit Controller salaries in London range between £23,300 and £38,800 which is reflective of the skills deficit that this financial hub is experiencing.
-Salaries for Credit Controllers in Scotland are also higher than the UK average thanks to the industry boom in Edinburgh and Glasgow.
-Professionals in this area can earn anything between £17,700 and £29,600.
+Credit controller salaries in London range between £27,025 and £35,075 which is reflective of the skills deficit that this financial hub is experiencing.
+A credit controller salary in South East England is also higher than the UK average, professionals in this area can earn anything between £23,265 and £30,195.